100x65b1111000/nvim/README.md

 # How To's

+## Add snippets for X language
+The snippets are provided under `./lua/snippets` folder.
+Unfortunately you have to add and write snippets mannually if they are not provided in the config.

 ## Add an LSP Configuration for Your LSP Server
 Here's a step-by-step guide (with an example setup to configure the `basedpyright` language-server) to add a new LSP server configuration:
-1. Create a file inside the `~/.config/nvim/lua/config/lsp/servers/` directory, say `basedpyright.lua`.
+1. Create a file inside the `./lua/config/lsp/servers/` directory, say `basedpyright.lua`.
 2. Define the LSP configuration spec like this:
     ```lua
     vim.lsp.config("basedpyright", {